 Simple Business Debt Guide

-Simple Business Debt Guide offers an insight (As a simple go-to guide, without detail and not exhaustive in points) into SOME of the points directors should look out for.
+Simple Business Debt Guide provides an insight into SOME of the points directors should watch out for.

 Being a director is an important role to accept.
 The law clearly lays out that ignorance is no defence in company law when it comes to Insolvency of a Limited Company.